We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You can find out more about AMP here, but it essentially works by stripping out non-essential code from a web page, and using smart caching to load pages really quickly.

-To switch AMP on in Squarespace, go to Settings > Blogging and then tick the AMP checkbox.
+To switch AMP on in Squarespace, go to Settings > Blog Preferences and then tick the AMP checkbox.

 Note however that AMP format disables quite a few standard Squarespace blocks — including code blocks and form blocks — so this one won’t be for everyone (particularly site owners that use code blocks to embed adverts on their posts).

-Accordingly, it’s worth reading the Squarespace support material on AMP very carefully before switching it on.
+Accordingly, it’s worth reading the Squarespace support material on AMP carefully before switching it on.

-But especially where Squarespace 7.0 sites are concerned it can bring significant speed improvements to the table.
+But, especially where Squarespace 7.0 sites are concerned, AMP can bring significant speed improvements to the table.

 8. Consider using AJAX loading